-Adapt Lesson Delivery as Needed.
-Teachers check student comprehension frequently and adjust instruction according to learners' responses.
-To teach effectively, teachers need to evaluate what students know and what they do not know, in real time.
-Teachers can use quick comprehension checks during a lesson to gauge how the class is doing.
-For example, Thumbs Up/Thumbs Down, or Turn, Talk, Share etc. Teachers adjust their talk, the task, or the materials according to learners' responses.
-If teachers notice student confusion or misunderstanding during a lesson, they make adjustments so that all learners can meet the learning goals.
-They may vary their oral language input, use home language or alternative texts, present visual aids, or arrange peer support.
-They might adapt a task by adding more time, finding supplemental resources, or pulling a small group of students together for re-teaching.

-Monitor and Assess Student English Language Development.
-Teachers monitor student errors.
-By interacting frequently with students, teachers acquire anecdotal information about their students' progress.
-Teachers provide ongoing effective feedback strategically.
-To be constructive, a teacher's feedback in response to a learner's error is delivered strategically and in a timely manner but it must also suit the age and language development level of the student.
+- know, in real time.
+Teachers can use quick comprehension checks during a Instruction fosters Ells' • lesson to gauge how the class is doing.
+For example, Thumbs Up/Thumbs autonomy by equipping them with the Down, or Turn, Talk, Share etc. Teachers adjust their talk, the task, or the strategies necessary to materials according to learners' responses.
+If teachers notice student confusion comprehend and use or misunderstanding during a lesson, they make adjustments so that all English across learners can meet the learning goals.
+They may vary their oral language input, disciplines and in a use home language or alternative texts, present visual aids, or arrange peer variety of academic support.
+They might adapt a task by adding more time, finding supplemental settings. resources, or pulling a small group of students together for re-teaching.
+Formative assessment practices are employed Monitor and Assess Student English Language Development.
+Teachers monitor - Monitor and Assess Student English Language Development.
+Teachers monitor student errors by interacting frequently with students.
+Teachers acquire anecdotal information about their students' progress and provide ongoing effective feedback strategically.
+To be constructive, a teacher's feedback in response to a learner's error is delivered strategically and in a timely manner but it must suit the age and language development level of the student.
 The feedback can be positive or corrective.
 It is important that the feedback be specific and related to what learners are doing well in addition to what they can improve.